HPCE/hpce-2014-cw1/README.md

 Please don't be that person.
 There is a `File -> Save As` option on matlab figures, which supports direct pdf generation.
+Unless you have a huge number of points in your plot you should come in at well under 256KB - it is somewhat difficult to get the file size above 100KB for these kinds of graphs.

 E1 - Timing
 -----------